replicatedhq/replicated-docs/docs/intro-replicated.md

 ## Overview

-KOTS lets you package and update applications using Helm charts, Kubernetes manifests, or Kubernetes Operators.
+As a vendor, KOTS lets you package and update applications using Helm charts, Kubernetes manifests, or Kubernetes Operators.
 Applications are then securely deployed in customer environments using the KOTS installer.

 For customers that do not have an existing cluster, you can include a kURL installer to provision an embedded cluster, and then KOTS installs the application.
 For more information about kURL, see [kURL](#kurl).

-KOTS and kURL support installing in air gapped environments.
+Air gap installation are supported by KOTS and kURL.

 KOTS installs the Replicated admin console and the kots CLI on a cluster that lets customers manage the application, in addition to helping deploy the application and upgrades.
 For more information, see [Admin Console](#admin-console) and [kots CLI](#kots-cli).